Space Freighter Experiences Unusual Solar Array Glitch on Way to Deliver Valuable Cargo to ISS

 This particular Cygnus spacecraft is named the S.S.
 Sally Ride in honor of the first American woman in space.
 It's carrying some intriguing experiments related to 3D-printing human tissue and growing plants in microgravity.

-Cygnus cargo spacecraft don't return to Earth.
+A Cygnus cargo spacecraft doesn't return to Earth.
 The crew typically packs it up with trash before it undocks, reenters Earth's atmosphere and burns up, like an elaborate garbage disposal system.

 International Space Station shines in glamour shots from SpaceX Crew DragonSee all photos